-A regularly re-occurring period of one hundred and sixty-eight (168) hours consisting of seven (7) consecutive twenty-four (24) hour periods.
-Workweeks will begin at 12:00 a.m. on Sunday and end at 12:00 midnight the following Saturday or as otherwise designated by the appointing authority.
+A regularly re-occurring period of one hundred and sixty (160) hours consisting of twenty-eight (28) consecutive twenty-four (24) hour periods.
+Work periods will begin at 12:00 a.m. on the first day of the twenty-eight (28) day work period and end at 12:00 midnight on the last day of the twenty-eight (28) day work period or as otherwise designated by the appointing authority.
 If there is a change in their workweek, employees will be given written notification by the appointing authority or their designee.